 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Do not share this medicine with another person, even if they have the same symptoms you have.

-The usual dose of fluticasone nasal is 1 to 2 sprays into each nostril once per day.
-Your dose may change after your symptoms improve.
+The usual dose of fluticasone nasal is 1 to 2 sprays into each nostril once or twice per day.
+Your dose will depend on the fluticasone brand or strength you use, and your dose may change once your symptoms improve.
 Follow all dosing instructions very carefully.

 Any child using fluticasone nasal should be supervised by an adult while using the nasal spray.